Skip to main content

 2. 2

-Set a Budget:Determine what you can afford and explore payment options.
+Set a Budget:Determine what you can afford and explore financial resources including long-term care insurance, veterans benefits, and Medicaid waivers.

 3. 3

-Visit Multiple Communities:Tour at least 3-5 to compare amenities and staff.
+Visit Multiple Communities:Tour at least 3-5 to compare amenities, staff, cleanliness, and atmosphere.

 4. 4